-Professor Urice teaches Trusts & Estates, Law and the Visual Arts, Museum Law, and Cultural Property Law and seminars primarily in Art, Museum, and Cultural Property law.
-He lectures nationally and internationally on cultural heritage law and policy and has served on the faculty and planning committee of the ALI-ABA course of study Legal Issues in Museum Administration for many years.
+Professor Urice teaches Elements of the Law, Trusts & Estates, Art Law, Museum Law, and Cultural Property Law and seminars primarily in Art, Museum, and Cultural Property law.
+He lectures nationally and internationally on cultural heritage law and policy and has served on the faculty and planning committee of the American Law Institute's course of study Legal Issues in Museum Administration for many years.
 He is a co-author of the standard art law casebook, Merryman, Elsen, and Urice, Law, Ethics and the Visual Arts (5th. ed., 2007), which he is now revising for the 6th edition.
 With Professor Reid Weisbord of Rutgers School of Law (Newark), Professor Urice is writing Wills, Trusts, & Estates: The Essentials (Aspen Publishers, expected 2016).
 He is currently working on articles relating to the doctrine of cy pres and single-donor museums and U.S. policy regarding illegally exported antiquities.

-From 2008 until its publication in 2010, Professor Urice served on the Study Committee of the Aspen Institute's report The Artist as Philanthropist: Strengthening the Next Generation of Artist-endowed Foundations to which he also contributed briefing papers.
+From 2008 until 2013, Professor Urice served on the Study Committee of the Aspen Institute's report The Artist as Philanthropist: Strengthening the Next Generation of Artist-endowed Foundations to which he also contributed briefing papers.
 Following the report's release late in 2010, Professor Urice assisted with Aspen's two-year effort to disseminate the report’s findings, participating on presentations at The New School (NYC), Museum of Modern Art (NYC), Los Angeles County Museum of Art, and the Graham Foundation (Chicago), among others.